Global Development and Humanitarian Practice

 Why Oxford Brookes University?

-Extra-curricular opportunities and optional field trips abroad give you first-hand knowledge of the issues you’re studying.
+Our practice-based focus in teaching and assessments gives you access to people working in the sector and helps strengthen your employability skills.
+Extra-curricular opportunities and optional field trips abroad offer you first-hand knowledge of the issues you’re studying.

 • Pick your specialism